openrewrite/rewrite-docs/authoring-recipes/writing-a-java-refactoring-recipe.md

 #### Adding a hello() method to the classes that need it

-In order to create complex AST elements such as a new method, it's a good idea to use a [Java Template](../concepts-and-explanations/javatemplate.md).
-At a high-level, Java Templates simplify the creation of ASTs by converting code snippets into fully created ASTs.
+In order to create complex LST elements such as a new method, it's a good idea to use a [Java Template](../concepts-and-explanations/javatemplate.md).
+At a high-level, Java Templates simplify the creation of LSTs by converting code snippets into fully created LSTs.

 Templates are created using the `JavaTemplate.builder()` method.
 Within a template, `#{}` can be used to signify that a value will be substituted there later on.
 In our recipe, for instance, we don't know what the fully qualified class name is when we're compiling the program.
 Instead, we need to rely on the user to provide that later.